-As stated previously, Montgomery County, Pennsylvania within which the Federal Action will take place is located in the Philadelphia-Wilmington-Atlantic City Area marginal 8-hour ozone nonattainment area.
+As stated previously, the project is located in Montgomery County, Pennsylvania, which is located in the Philadelphia-Wilmington-Atlantic City Area 8-hour ozone Marginal Nonattainment Area, as well as a "maintenance area" for previous violations of the 2006 PM{2.5} NAAQS.

-Construction of the stream restoration project would result in temporary effects on local ambient air quality due to fugitive dust and emissions generated by construction equipment.
+Construction of the stream restoration project would result in temporary effects on local ambient air quality due to emissions and fugitive dust generated by construction equipment.
 These temporary effects would not have a significant effect on the long-term air quality of the surrounding area.